-PSYC 402 ADVANCED RESEARCH METHODS IN COGNITION Credit: 0.5 QR
+Credit: 0.5 QR

-This course is designed to provide students with an opportunity to engage in cognition research.
-Students will create, design and implement unique experiments in areas of attention, learning, memory, language, and problem solving.
+This course is designed to provide students with an opportunity to engage in social cognition research.
+Students will create, design and implement a unique experiment that assesses potential for implicit associations, such as stereotypes and biases.
 Students will acquire fundamental computer programming experience to create assessments.
 Data collection and analyses techniques will result in actual research findings that will be communicated through an American Psychological Association style paper, as well as a poster presentation.
 This counts toward the advanced research requirement for the major.
 Prerequisite: PSYC 250 and 301 or 306.
 Offered as department schedules permit.

-PSYC 403 ADVANCED RESEARCH METHODS IN LEARNING AND MOTIVATION Credit: 0.5 QR
+PSYC 403 Advanced Research Methods in Learning and Motivation Credit: 0.5 QR

 This methods course provides students with the critical skills for understanding and conducting behavioral research in animal subjects.
 Students will be actively engaged in collecting, analyzing, and interpreting data.
 Students will also learn about designing research projects, making valid conclusions, critiquing journal articles and writing a scientific paper.
 This counts toward the advanced research requirement for the major.
-Prerequisite: PSYC 250 and completion of or concurrent enrollment in PSYC 303.
-Offered occasionally.
+Prerequisite: PSYC 250 and previous or concurrent enrollment in PSYC 303.
+Offered as department schedules permit.

-PSYC 410 ADVANCED RESEARCH METHODS IN HUMAN NEUROSCIENCE Credit: 0.5 QR
+PSYC 410 Advanced Research Methods in Human Neuroscience Credit: 0.5 QR

 This course introduces students to the methods used in human neuroscience research.
 Several structural and functional techniques used to investigate the brain will be discussed.
 However, the course will primarily focus on the two most commonly used tools in cognitive neuroscience: functional magnetic resonance imaging (fMRI) and electroencephalography (EEG).
 We will take a detailed look at the physical phenomena that make MRI possible, as well as the neurophysiological properties that produce the signal measured by MRI.
 A similar in-depth approach will be used to understand the physical and physiological processes involved in EEG.
 The course trains students in the practical aspects of fMRI/EEG data acquisition and analysis.
 We will therefore dedicate a considerable amount of time to "hands-on" data analysis using several software packages that are commonly used in the field.
 This counts toward the advanced research requirement for the major.
 Prerequisite: PSYC 250 and 310 or NEUR 304, 305 or 307 or permission of instructor.
-Offered occasionally.
+Offered as department schedules permit.